OneCDOnly/IncreaseTimeouts/README.md

 # IncreaseTimeouts
-Increase the default QPKG management timeouts from 3 minutes to 30 minutes
+Increase the default QNAP package management timeouts from 3 minutes to 30 minutes